🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 This is where real healing begins.

-✨ If you’re already recognizing these patterns in yourself, this is exactly the kind of inner work the journal is designed to guide you through.
+✨ If you're already recognizing yourself in these patterns, this is exactly the kind of reflection and self-discovery the journal is designed to support.

 📊 Benefits of Using Journals for Shadow Work